 - The physical working environment: Cramped space, dull lighting, inconsistent temperature and regular disruptions (both external and internal) could all be causing an employee stress.

 - Extensive micro management can also be a massive factor in workplace stress.
+Especially if your team are working from home.
 Feeling like someone is constantly watching over your shoulder is never a nice feeling and employees are also less likely to take initiative for fear of disappointing.

 Methods of resolving